-Delivering fully on the promise of and a more sustainable and prosperous future for us all requires the right policies and incentives, effective tools and, most importantly a collaborative effort to enable the transformation of business practices towards sustainability more broadly—including within the small business sector.
+Delivering fully on the promise of a more sustainable and prosperous future for all requires the right policies and incentives, effective tools and, most importantly a collaborative effort to enable the transformation of business practices towards sustainability more broadly—including within the small business sector.

 ICC continues to play a key role in contributing to international policymaking and leading international debate on the development of coherent policy frameworks, solutions and tools that enable and scale enhanced ambition and action and facilitate the transition to a sustainable, net-zero emissions and nature positive economy.
 This also includes helping to build an understanding within the SME community of the long-term commercial benefits of sustainable business practices.

 ICC Standards for Sustainable Trade and Sustainable Trade Finance: Wave 1 Framework